 July 13, 2016 |

-Preparing to review a Hall & Oates show is like studying for a final exam that you've been neglecting all semester.
+Preparing to review a Hall & Oates show is like studying for a final exam you've been neglecting all semester.
 Their catalog is mammoth: 18 studio albums - one per year from 1972 to 1982 - and six No. 1 hits spread among them.
-But there was no anticipating the force of nature that hometown heros Daryl Hall and John Oates became at the BB&T Pavilion Sunday night.
+But there was no anticipating the force of nature that hometown heroes Daryl Hall and John Oates became at the BB&T Pavilion on Sunday night.
 The venue was packed to the top of its grassy hillside, perhaps because of a LiveNation class-action suit that unleashed ticket vouchers for the show.

 October 4, 2015 |

 Back in 1972 on their debut LP, Whole Oats , Hall & Oates were already expressing their impatience at not having made it big and gotten out of town yet, in a song in which they proclaimed, "Don't wanna spend another fall in Philadelphia. " And yet, here were Daryl Hall and John Oates on a Thursday night 43 years later, a rainy October evening that felt very much like fall in Philadelphia.
 The returning Rock and Roll Hall of Fame heroes - the soul-pop duo were inducted last year - headlined opening night at the sold-out Fillmore Philadelphia, the new 2,500-seat Live Nation concert hall in a former metal factory.

 September 13, 2014